 All citations must be complete in text and in the bibliography.

 All copyrighted issues must be settled.

-Submission Approval Form is completed by the faculty/mentor.
-This form is uploaded in the supplementary file field (step 4) when submitting your research article.
+- The Faculty Mentor Approval Form is to be completed by the faculty/mentor.
+This form should be uploaded in the 'Other" field when submitting your research article.

 - Submissions must not be published previously.
 The UFJUR does not accept duplicate publications.